smart2pet/SmartPET-Feeder/README.md

 ## Contributing:

 Open a pull request is welcome for us.
-But if you want to make bug fixes or major changes such as a new function, etc.
+But if you want to make bug fixes or major changes such as a new function, etc., please create an issue first.

 ## License